SoapUI API Testing Tool Tutorials:

 - Finally, you have a Fault element which contains errors and status information.

 The above said elements should be declared with default namespace for the SOAP envelope.

-Generally, a protocol is a set of standard rules that transfers the data between two regions in the Internet over the web services.
+Generally, a protocol is a set of standard rules that transfer the data between two regions on the Internet over the web services.
 There are many protocols that are used in the Internet applications.
 They are, Transmission Control Protocol (TCP) which serves as a packet between two connections.
 Internet Protocol (IP) that sends and receives the messages between two destinations.

 Let us see some other important protocols:

 These protocols are used according to the requirements.